Davaakhatan/zero-to-running/docs/DEMO_SCRIPT.md

 > **"Let me quickly show you what's under the hood."**

-*[Show architecture]*
+*[Show architecture - keep it simple]*

 > **"It's a framework.
 You get the infrastructure—PostgreSQL, Redis, Backend API, Dashboard.
 You add your applications.
 Everything is containerized with Docker Compose for local development."**

-*[Show Kubernetes option]*
+*[Optional: Mention Kubernetes briefly, but don't demo it]*

-> **"For production or demonstrations, you can deploy to AWS, Azure, or GCP with Kubernetes.
-But the primary goal is local development—getting developers productive fast."**
+> **"For production deployments, there's Kubernetes support for AWS, Azure, or GCP.
+But that's optional.
+The primary goal—and what makes this powerful—is local development.
+One command.
+Everything works."**

-*[Show dashboard features]*
+*[Show dashboard features - keep focus on local]*

 > **"The dashboard dynamically discovers all services.
-It's cloud-aware—it knows if you're on AWS, Azure, or GCP.
-It shows prerequisites, setup steps, health checks, logs—everything a developer needs to understand their environment."**
+It shows prerequisites, setup steps, health checks, logs—everything a developer needs to understand their environment.
+All running locally, no cloud needed."**

+*[Important: Don't show AWS/Kubernetes in the main demo - it breaks the "one command" narrative]*

 ---